-It may also, depending on interest, be possible to choose Spanish as an ab initio option for those who have not taken it in the Fourth Form.
+It may also be possible, depending on sufficient numbers, for proven linguists who have not studied Spanish in the Fourth Form to choose it as an ab initio IGCSE option.
 Those who do so will be taught in a small separate class to their peers, until they have caught up with the rest of the cohort (normally by the end of the Divisions).

-R P Bailey Head of Modern Languages
+R P Bailey Head of Modern Languages rbailey@mtsn.org.uk